Qingtuan (青团): Mugwort Mochi

 Having spent the past thirty-something years (since I left Shanghai), missing this springtime treat, I recently found out that the ingredient I need to make it myself has been right under my nose this whole time!

-It’s a weed called mugwort, or 艾草 (ài cǎo) in Chinese, also known in English as wormwood.
+It’s a weed called mugwort (artemisia vulgaris), or 艾草 (ài cǎo) in Chinese, also known in English as wormwood.
 And I have always seen it in my yard.
 I’ve always just pulled it up and discarded it as a weed!
 Oh can you imagine the irony?
 Now I truly understand when people say, so close, yet so far!

 That’s why the window to make and enjoy qingtuan is so small.
 It’s when the mugwort plants shoot out of the ground, before they get tough and overwhelmingly large.